Code-Institute-Submissions/Squelsh84-milestone-project-1/README.md

 # Technologies

 - Html and CSS were used.
-- [Cloud9](https://c9.io) - Used a developmet and testing area
+- [Cloud9](https://c9.io) - Used a developmet and testing area.
 - [BootstrapCDN](https://www.bootstrapcdn.com/) - Bootstrap framework to create responsive design and fontawesome for social icon.
 - [fancybox](https://fancyapps.com/fancybox/3/) - Creates a gallery modal popup.
-- [Google Fonts](https://fonts.google.com/) - Used to style the fonts of the website
+- [Google Fonts](https://fonts.google.com/) - Used to style the fonts of the website.
-- [Vimeo](https://vimeo.com) - Used to host video used in walking in time area
+- [Vimeo](https://vimeo.com) - Used to host video used in walking in time area.
 - [jQuery](https://jquery.com/) - To make certain features function on the page.
 - [Cloudinary](https://cloudinary.com/) - To host large images.
-- [Git](https://github.com)- Used as a repository
+- [Git](https://github.com)- Used as a repository.

 ## Features